Home Improvement Woodworking Projects

 I have been working on some additional carpentry projects both inside and outside the house.
 While some are of no special interest to woodworkers there are a few that are rather special.
 Right now I just haven’t had the chance to actually take any photos of the work.
 I’ll have to correct that situation and post some here.

-After we had some professionals install our new front door I added some Craftsman style molding around it and added similar molding to the adjacent windows (not in this picture).
+After we had the professionals install our new front door I added some Craftsman style molding around it and added similar molding to the adjacent windows (not in this picture).

 This website was created and is maintained by Don Bullock.

 He can be reached at email@example.com

 All material on this website is copyright by Donald W. Bullock

 All rights are reserved